esraasalah97/Dell-Technologies-UI-Automation-Task/README.md

 # Dell-Technologies-UI-Automation-Task
-This repo the Task and its solution and dependencies
+This repo contains the task word file and its solution and dependencies